 Subject Studies 2: Working with Ideas – focuses specifically on the generation and development of ideas, building the key IT/ literacy/numeracy skill sets required by the programme.

 In the remainder of Stage One, you will take one further 40 credit module from the BA Graphic Communication Award Map.

 Typical timetabled week of study

 Foundation Study Framework teaching may be a combination of lectures, seminars and/or workshop based sessions.
 Each module involves a teaching contact time of four hours per week and you are also expected to engage in approximately 12 hours of independent study, to support your learning experience.

-Foundation study will help you to build a solid understanding of the general theoretical and practical aspects that underpin graphic design, with the retained flexibility to possibly transfer later in your studies to other programmes, if they become more appropriate.
+Foundation study will help you to build a solid understanding of the general theoretical and practical aspects that underpin graphic design.
 Throughout all stages of your programme you will also be supported by a Personal Academic Tutor, to guide you through the learning experience and help you make informed study choices.

 Foundation study will enable you to acquire the necessary study skills to succeed in HE, as well as developing your understanding of key subject concepts delivered through taught sessions, workshops and project work, tutorial and online support.